Lyan-the/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Goats Website: Welcome to the website about the GOATS
 ---